ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 * In an economic struggle, you take significant losses to win market share.
 * In a morale crisis, your resolve alienates the cowardly.

-If you have *zero* **degrees** of **victory** your GM might assign a **consequence** of *zero* **degrees** or *one* **degree**  to represent effort expended in the **victory**.
-If you have *one* **degree** of **victory**, your GM might assign a **consequence** of *one* **degree** , for similar reasons, if it makes dramatic sense.
+If you have *zero* **degrees** of **victory** your GM might assign a **penalty** of *zero* **degrees** or *one* **degree**  to represent effort expended in the **victory**.
+If you have *one* **degree** of **victory**, your GM might assign a **penalty** of *one* **degree** , for similar reasons, if it makes dramatic sense.

 #### 2.8.1.2 Ending a PC's story

 Your GM should not impose a narrative **consequence** on your PC that takes them permanently out of the game, such as by death, without discussion.
 Some games allow characters to be taken out of the story by the result of a dice roll, but QuestWorlds is a co-operative storytelling game where a failed dice roll should not automatically remove a character from play.
-However, you, or the GM, might feel that your PC's story has come to an end with this failure, and you can consent to that outcome.
+However, you, or the GM, might feel that your PC's story has come to an end with this failure, and you can consent to that **outcome**.
 Usually, your GM should refrain from suggesting this option unless the story itself suggests it.

 A story-ending **outcome** may not just be death.
 It can include anything that takes the PC out of play, such as exile, dismissal from the secret agency, a broken heart.
 In some cases the ending to your PCs story could be ambiguous, allowing the PC to return at a future point when the story makes their salvation possible.

-Your GM might declare that the stakes of a particular **contest** place a PC at risk of this being a story ending moment, before the dice are rolled.
+Your GM must declare that the stakes of a particular **contest** place a PC at risk of this being a story ending moment, before the dice are rolled.
 This may be important for credibility in the story that the group is telling.
 In this case there should be an option for the PC to avoid, or backdown from a **contest**, that has a risk of ending their story.
+You should usually use a **long contest** for any conflict where a PC's continuation in the story is at stake.
+This should be a dramatic moment, truly worth focusing at a task level on, not rolled up into conflict resolution by a **simple contest**.

 ### 2.8.2 Benefits